Isomer (Proarticulata): Dipleurozoa

 The dipleurozoan body is subradial divided by isomers entirely (e.g., Dickinsonia and Phyllozoon).
-Juveniles Dickinsonia show an undivided anterior area but this region was reduced in the course of ontogeny, and in adult Dickinsonia-like proarticulates changed so strongly that became almost indistinguishable from isomers.
+Juvenile Dickinsonia show an undivided anterior area but this region was reduced in the course of ontogeny, and in adult Dickinsonia-like proarticulates changed so strongly that became almost indistinguishable from isomers.

 Proarticulata Incertae sedis

 In Cephalonega stepanovi and Tamga hamulifera all isomers are encircled by a peripheral undivided zone.
 In the former, the isomers remain in contact with each other, while in the latter, the isomers do not touch.